-- the annual report which is distributed to all shareholders; - the half-year report available to all shareholders via the ASX; - periodic releases on the ASX; - the annual general meeting and other meetings so called to obtain approval for board action as appropriate.
+- ?? the annual report which is distributed to all shareholders; - ?? the half-year report available to all shareholders via the ASX; - ?? periodic releases on the ASX; - ?? annual general meeting and other meetings so called to obtain approval for board action as appropriate.

-To ensure the board continues to discharge its responsibilities in an appropriate manner, the chairman will review the performance of all directors annually.
+The chairman to ensure that the board continues to discharge its responsibilities in an appropriate manner will review the performance of all directors annually.
 Directors whose performance is unsatisfactory will be asked to retire.